Jump to:

 Environmental

-Social role and social support system
+Social roles and social support system

 Ability to function at work, in the family, and community is often disrupted.
-Co-morbid conditions including depression can increase a patient’s pain burden so patients should be periodically screened.
+Comorbid conditions including depression can increase a patient’s pain burden so patients should be periodically screened.

 Available or current treatment guidelines